 RH_ISREF custom field:

-The subscriber was referred and is currently in the Pending Referral Duration
+The subscriber was referred and is currently in the Screening period

-The subscriber was referred, passed our antifraud checks, and was not unsubscribed during the Pending Referral Duration (ie counts towards payouts)
+The subscriber was referred, passed our antifraud checks, and was not unsubscribed during the Screening period (ie counts towards payouts)

 The subscriber was unsuccessfully referred.
-Either due to failing our antifraud checks, or because they unsubscribed during the Pending Referral Duration (ie doesn't count towards payouts)
+Either due to failing our antifraud checks, or because they unsubscribed during the Screening period (ie doesn't count towards payouts)

-What should you do during the Pending Referral Duration?
+What should you do during the Screening period?

-During the Pending Referral Duration, there are a number of automations you can set up in your ESP to a) proactively boost engagement from new referred subscribers, and b) remove unengaged subscribers (so you don't end up paying for them).
+During the Screening period, there are a number of automations you can set up in your ESP to a) proactively boost engagement from new referred subscribers, and b) remove unengaged subscribers (so you don't end up paying for them).

 For example, we recommend you: